A Answers (3)

 Honor Society of Nursing (STTI) answeredBlood tests alone cannot diagnose osteoarthritis.
 If you have osteoarthritis symptoms, blood tests are used to rule out other possible causes of your joint pain, such as rheumatoid arthritis, gout, or Lyme disease.
 A blood test called the erythrocyte sedimentation rate (ESR) is sometimes used to examine the level of inflammation in your body.
 It measures how fast your red blood cells settle in a test tube during one hour – a rate that will usually be abnormally high if you have rheumatoid arthritis, but not if you have osteoarthritis.

-Mehmet Oz, MD, Cardiology, answeredTo diagnose osteoarthritis (OA), your doctor may do some blood tests.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredTo diagnose osteoarthritis (OA), your doctor may do some blood tests.
 There's no blood test that definitively says you have OA.
 Instead, the blood tests are used to rule out other possible causes of your joint pain, such as rheumatoid arthritis (RA) or an infection.